eyalz800/zpp_hypervisor/README.md

 Remember to turn off integrity checks beforehand.

 The windows driver returns an error code of `STATUS_INSUFFICIENT_POWER` when it succeeds, to unload itself.

+### UEFI
+I am yet to be familiar with UEFI best practices.
+Until now I have used a rather violant mount of the EFI partition and replaced the `*.efi` image that I knew was the main boot selection.

+Currently the UEFI support is really experimental, there are probably many issues that are invisible to me, some are multi core issues that I did not handle and yet to even have the knowlege to solve.
+I am planning to learn more about those issues and solve them eventually.

 Debugging The Project
 ---------------------